Product Architecture · TRL 5–6

 Deployment Configurations

-VENDOR.Max is currently presented through two primary deployment configurations — not as separate product lines, but as distributed infrastructure and mobility variants of the same underlying architecture.
-Both configurations share the same modular cluster approach: segments can be deployed individually or combined into coordinated infrastructure power deployments.
+VENDOR.Max is currently presented through two primary deployment configurations — not as separate product lines, but as infrastructure and mobility variants of the same underlying architecture.
+Both configurations share the modular cluster approach: segments deploy individually or combine into coordinated power deployments.

 Configuration 01